leonardokoen/customer-order-api/README.md

 # Customer-Order-Rest-Api

 A Rest API That implements Customer & Order CRUD functionalities.
 This project is written in C# 10 and .NET 6.
 I have used Clean Architecture & Domain Driven Design.
-I have also applied Entity Framework,Repository Pattern and Unit Of Work Pattern and CIQR pattern.
+I have also applied Entity Framework,Repository Pattern and Unit Of Work Pattern and CQRS pattern.

 ![ca](CleanArchitecture.png)